richardbiely/gaia-ecs/README.md

 On the outside ECS is not much different from database engines.
 The main difference is it does not need to follow the [ACID](https://en.wikipedia.org/wiki/ACID) principle which allows it to be optimized beyond what an ordinary database engine could even be both in terms of latency and absolute performance.
 At the cost of data safety.

+The main benefits of a well designed ECS could be sumarized as:
+1) *Modularity and Reusability* - ECS promotes modular and reusable code with self-contained components
+2) *Decoupling of Logic* - separates data from logic for independent development
+3) *Flexibility and Composition* - allows flexible object behavior through composition of entities with specific components
+4) *Scalability* - scales well with a predictable performance impact as the number of entities increases
+5) *Ease of Maintenance and Debugging* - facilitates easier bug tracking and maintenance with a modular structure
+6) *Adaptability* - easily adapts to changing project requirements through component and system modifications
+7) *Facilitation of System Design* - encourages a data-driven design approach for cleaner and more organized code
+8) *Performance* - enhances performance by optimizing for data locality and supports data- and thread-level parallelism almost out-of-the-box

 ## Implementation
 **Gaia-ECS** is an archetype-based entity component system.
 This means that unique combinations of components are grouped into archetypes.
 Each archetype consists of chunks - blocks of memory holding your entities and components.
 You can think of them as [database tables](https://en.wikipedia.org/wiki/Table_(database)) where components are columns and entities are rows.

 Each chunk is either 8 or 16 KiB big depending on how much data can be effectively used by it.
 This size is chosen so that the entire chunk at its fullest can fit into the L1 cache on most CPUs.
 Chunk memory is preallocated in blocks organized into pages via the internal chunk allocator.

-Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.
+Components of the same type are group together and laid out linearily in memory.
+Thanks to all that data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.

 The main benefits of archetype-based architecture are fast iteration and good memory layout by default.
 They are also easy to parallelize.

 On the other hand, adding and removing components can be somewhat slower because it involves moving data around.
 In our case, this weakness is mitigated by building an archetype graph and having the ability to add and remove components in batches.

 In this project, components are entities with the ***Component*** component attached to them.
 Treating components as entities allows for great design simplification and big features.